- Stobart Air “actively consolidating” leadership position as pilot recruitment drive powers the airline’s expansion

 “We are delighted to be chosen as the mentored pilot program partner for Stobart Air.
 AFTA has a long-standing relationship with Stobart Air and a large number of our graduates currently fly as first officers and Captains with the airline.
 The “Mentored Pilot Training Scheme” will give employment and career path certainty to successful applicants accepted on the Stobart Air Mentored Pilot Training program.
 This is a welcome industry leading initiative as it adds certainty of employment on completion of flight training.”

-To access the program please send your cv to email@example.com
+To access the program please apply for an assessment here

 For media enquiries, contact: